The West Wing season 6: Crew

 The season was produced by John Wells Productions in association with Warner Bros.
 Television.
 The executive producers were the production company's namesake and founder John Wells, Christopher Misiano and Alex Graves – Llewellyn Wells (who left the show), Misiano and Graves had previously been co-executive producers in season five.
 Carol Flint, Peter Noah and John Sacret Young were supervising producers, and Eli Attie, Kristin Harms, Michael Hissrich and Andrew Stearn were producers.
-The West Wing was created by Aaron Sorkin.
 For the sixth season, regular staff writers were Wells, Flint, Noah, Young, Attie, Debora Cahn, Josh Singer, and former Democratic chief of staff on the Senate Committee on Finance, Lawrence O'Donnell.
 Cast member Bradley Whitford wrote his first episode of the series.
 The regular directors were Misiano and Graves, while cast member Richard Schiff directed his second episode of the series.

 Reception

 Critical response

-On Rotten Tomatoes, the season has an approval rating of 50% with an average score of 10 out of 10 based on 6 reviews.
+On Rotten Tomatoes, the season has an approval rating of 64% with an average score of 9.4 out of 10 based on 14 reviews.